manticoresoftware/manticoresearch/manual/Installation/Compiling_from_sources.md

 In our CI/CD pipeline Manticore Search is compiled using [these docker images](https://github.com/manticoresoftware/manticoresearch/tree/master/dist/build_dockers), so instead of reading all the below you might want to master them and make modifications that are important for you.

+## General building guide

-## Required tools
+### Required tools

 * C++ compiler
-  * in Linux - GNU gcc (4.7.2 and above) or clang can be used
+  * in Linux - GNU (4.7.2 and above) or Clang can be used
-  * in Windows - Microsoft Visual Studio 2015 and above (community edition is enough)
+  * in Windows - Microsoft Visual Studio 2019 and above (community edition is enough)
-  * on Mac OS - XCode
+  * on Mac OS - Clang (from command line tools of XCode, use `xcode-select --install` to install).
+  * Bison, Flex - on most of the systems available as packages, on Windows available in cygwin framework.
-* Cmake - used on all the platforms (version 3.13 or above required)
+* Cmake - used on all the platforms (version 3.19 or above required)

-## Available features and their dependencies

-Manticore consists of different tools.
-The main one is Manticore search server - `searchd`.
-Features available in the server depend on different third-party libraries:

-* SSL (for HTTPS implementation)
-* Galera (for replication)
-* Stemmer (for language stemming)
-* ICU (for support of segmentation for CJK languages)
-* RE2 (for regular expressions)

-Some features, like support of AOT lemmatization and basic stemming are embedded and don't need any libraries.

-Another big tool is `indexer`, which [creates plain indexes from different sources](../Adding_data_from_external_storages/Plain_indexes_creation.md).
-There may be different external storages.
-The list of libraries which indexer can use (and depend from) includes:
-* mysql
-* postresql
-* expat
-* odbc and others.

-None of them are mandatory by default, but they are obviously necessary if you want to index a source, provided by a particular storage.

-Internally manticore consists of big library 'libsphinx' with which different tools are linked.
-Because of the fact, that some dependencies are mandatory for that library, they also apply to all the tools despite the fact whether they are used or not there.
-The common dependencies are:

-* By default, only indexing of mysql sources is expected.
-So, the configuration script will search for mysql dev client lib, and if nothing found, will fail.
-To have the possibility of indexing mysql, you need at least dev version of MySQL library.
-Usually it is provided in a package named `libmysqlclient-dev` or `mysql-devel`, depending on Linux flavour you use.
-Also, different derivatives, as dev package from mariadb (which are `libmariadb-dev` or `mariadb-devel`) might be ok.
-If you have mysql or derivative installed by some custom path, set env variable `MYSQL_DIR` to that path for configuration.
-Configuration will look for available program `mysql_config`, and use data, provided by it. **OR** will look for header `mysql.h` and library `mysqlclient`, if no `mysql_config` program found.
-If you're **not** going to use mysql sources you can explicitly set `-DWITH_MYSQL=0` or `-DWITH_MYSQL=NO` as config parameter.
-* `git`, `flex`, `bison` - needed if the sources are cloned from git repository.
-If you use official tarball with sources, they are not necessary (git is used to pick commit hash).
-Flex and bison are used to build parsers.
-In tarball sources the version is hardcoded, and parses also pre-builded into C-sources, so these tools are not necessary.
-* RE2 - used for [regexp_filter](../Creating_an_index/NLP_and_tokenization/Low-level_tokenization.md#regexp_filter) feature.
-For using the feature Manticore must be configured with `-DWITH_RE2=1`, otherwise it will not be available.
-If configured, system-wide RE2 will be searched, and if nothing  found, configuration will download RE2 sources and build the feature as embedded.
-* stemmer - used for additional language stemmers.
-Might be configured by `-DWITH_STEMMER=1`.
-If required, will be searched in the system and linked.
-If not found - configuration will download snowball sources and build the feature as embedded.
-* ICU - for CJK languages.
-It replaces previous RLP platform, also used for that purpose.
-By default the ICU is configured as embedded, and will be built from sources.
-ICU, RE2 and stemmer may be either searched and used as shared libraries, provided by your system or explicitly build from sources and statically linked forever.
-The first option makes the binaries smaller and more flexible for upgrade (that is simple: upgrade a library in the system and take all benefits/fixes of the upgrade).
-By default the RE2 and stemmer libraries supposed to be used from system, and ICU configured to be built as static from sources.
-You can manually tune that behaviour by providing boolean options `-DWITH_ICU_FORCE_STATIC=`, `-DWITH_RE2_FORCE_STATIC=`, and `-DWITH_STEMMER_FORCE_STATIC=`.

-### For indexing (performed by running `indexer` tool)
-* Indexing of postgresql is supported by `postgresql-devel` or `libpq-dev` packages.
-Absence of these packages is not fatal, your tool just will not be able to index postgresql source then.
-The feature can be switched on using `-DWITH_PGSQL=` option.
-* Indexing of xmlpipe is supported by `expat` library, provided by `expat-devel` or `libexpat-dev` package.
-The feature is automatically switched on or off depending on availability of expat library.
-It ca also be manually tuned with help of option `-DWITH_EXPAT=1`.
-* Indexing of generic ODBC source is supported by either `iodbc` or `unixodbc` libraries that are provided by `unixODBC-devel` or `unixodbc-dev` or iodbc alternatively.
-The feature is automatically switched on or off depending on availability of client library.
-Use `-DWITH_ODBC=` to tune it manually.

-When used with a source indexer will try to dynamically load the necessary runtime library, and if nothing is available it will report an error.
-So, it is reasonable to provide _all_ dev packages for building, and then in runtime provide only actually necessary client libraries.

-### For serving queries (performed by `searchd` binary)

-For the server these dependencies may be in play:

-* If you're going to work over https - you need dev version of **ssl** lib.
-Usually it comes in a package named like `libssl-dev` (debian-based) or `openssl-devel` (redhat-based).
-That is mandatory for support of https, but not strictly mandatory for the server (i.e. no ssl means no possibility to connect by https, but other protocols will work).
-SSL library versions starting from 1.0.2 to 1.1.1 may be used by Manticore, however note that **for the sake of security it's highly recommended to use the freshest possible SSL library**.
-For now only v1.1.1 is supported, the rest are outdated (see [openssl release strategy](https://www.openssl.org/policies/releasestrat.html) for details)
-* if you want replication functionality - Galera library has to be built.
-It will be downloaded and included into the build, however it requires by itself `boost` library.
-Having `libboost-all-dev` on debian-based, or `boost-devel` on redhat should be enough.
-Also, it requires ssl (despite of the requirements of the server).

-## General building guide
+### Fetching sources

-### From git
+#### From git

 Manticore sources are [hosted on github](https://github.com/manticoresoftware/manticoresearch).
 Clone the repo, then checkout desired branch or tag.
 Our public git workfow contains only main `master` branch, which represents bleeding-edge of development.
 On release we create a versioned tag, like `3.6.0`, and start a new branch for current release, in this case `manticore-3.6.0`.
 The head of the versioned branch after all changes is used as source to build all binary releases.
 For example, to take sources of version 3.6.0 you can run:

 ```bash
 git clone https://github.com/manticoresoftware/manticoresearch.git